microsoft/playwright/docs/src/api/params.md

   - `width` <[int]> page width in pixels.
   - `height` <[int]> page height in pixels.

 Emulates consistent viewport for each page.
 Defaults to an 1280x720 viewport.
 Use `null` to disable the consistent viewport emulation.
+Learn more about [viewport emulation](../emulation#viewport).

 :::note
 The `null` value opts out from the default presets, makes viewport depend on the